open-craft/openedx-completion-aggregator/README.rst

 Event tracking
 --------------

 Like other parts of Open edX, the completion aggregator emits "tracking logs" events whenever completion aggregator records are created or updated by this plugin.
-These events can be used for analytics, for example to track learner progress in a course.
+These events are transformed into xAPI and routed using `edx-event-routing-backends` so they can be used for analytics, for example to track learner progress in a course.

 Event tracking is enabled by default for edx-platform, and so event tracking is also enabled by default in the completion aggregator.
 This can result in a lot of events being generated — for example when a user completes the final block in a course, aggregator completion events will be generated for the containing unit, subsection, section, and course.